tldr-pages/tldr/pages/common/flarectl.md

 `flarectl ips --ip-type {{ipv4|ipv6|all}}`

-- Create many new Cloudflare zones automatically:
+- Create many new Cloudflare zones automatically with names from `domains.txt`:

 `for domain in $(cat {{domains.txt}}); do flarectl zone info --zone=$domain; done`